allegro/axion-release-plugin/README.md

 ## Tasks

 * `currentVersion` - prints current version as seen by plugin.
-* `verifyRelease` - check some basic stuff before release, i.e. if there are no uncommited files and if branch is not ahead of origin
+* `verifyRelease` - check some basic stuff before release, i.e. if there are no uncommitted files and if branch is not ahead of origin
 * `release` - create tag with current version and push it to remote

 ## Example